To start at the beginning of the series, click > The Seven Sacred Steps Table of Contents

-“Scarcity of love is as much an illusion as scarcity of oxygen.”
+“Scarcity of love is as much an illusion as a scarcity of oxygen.”

 Then eventually some of our inner parts begin rebelling.
 They say, “Well, what about me?
 I did all those things for them, but they did very little for me.
 Nobody truly loves me.”
 It may sound childish, but we all do have some childlike parts within our natures.